-The 19th Street project included not only 120-year-old cast iron pipes, but clay pipes as well.
+The 19th Street project included not only 120-year-old cast iron pipes but clay pipes as well.
 Some communities still have wood pipes in service.
 This meant the team had to be flexible in how they handled the upgrade as it was not a one-size-fits-all solution.
 After the discovery, the project team had to ensure the proper tools were on hand for contractors to deal with different pipe materials.
 This is critical to the timing of a project.
-Downtime is costly, not only for the City and construction contractors, but for local business and traffic.
+Downtime is costly, not only for the City and construction contractors but for local business and traffic.

 Flexibility matters when the project gets underway as well.
 Special or unique plans may also need to be crafted on the fly, depending on what is found during or after the field surveys.

-The City of Cheyenne project dealt with a wide range of techniques and materials for the utility piping.
-Flexibility in solutions were key as both dig and replace and cured-in-place rehabilitation techniques were used along different sections of the road.
+The City of Cheyenne project dealt with a wide range of techniques and materials for utility piping.
+Flexibility in solutions was key as both dig and replace and cured-in-place rehabilitation techniques were used along different sections of the road.
 In addition, certain sections of 19th Street had minimal cover and very shallow depth for the new infrastructure, thus special elliptical pipes were used.
 These unique pipes required a depth of only 12 inches below the surface.
 Meanwhile, under the railroad tracks, excavations and new infrastructure was installed at depths of 24 feet.

 When they’re digging up roadways for upgrades, some cities will opt for some additional work to prepare them for future projects.